-Olivia Newton-John Pitches Iconic ‘Grease’ Outfit To Gigi Hadid: You Can Buy The Original, Honey!’
+Olivia Newton-John Pitches Iconic ‘Grease’ Outfit To Gigi Hadid: ‘You Can Buy The Original, Honey!’

 Fans all over the world are still nostalgic for Grease.
 The movie will even get a spinoff on HBO Max that promises to stay true to the original film.

-The auction of the Grease memorabilia will take place at Julien’s Auctions in Beverly Hills on Nov.
-1 and 2 and a portion of the proceeds will go to the Olivia Newton-John Cancer Wellness and Research Centre in Australia.
+The auction of the Grease memorabilia will take place at Julien’s Auctions in Beverly Hills and live online on Nov.
+2. A portion of the proceeds will go to the Olivia Newton-John Cancer Wellness and Research Centre in Australia.